If there’s one thing that’s known about weed, it’s that it has a strong, easily recognizable smell.

 “Limonene is the second most abundant terpene in all cannabis strains, but not all strains necessarily have it.
 As its name says, limonene gives strains a citrusy smell that resembles lemons, which is no surprise as all citrus fruits contain large amounts of this compound.”
 Cannacon

 Just like you’d expect, strains that have citrus notes to help alleviate low moods and provide an uplifting atmosphere.

 Popular Strains and Their Scents

 There are so many different strains of weed, so it can be hard to try them all.

 Below you’ll find some of the more popular strains and what notes you’ll find while smoking them.

-- Alpha Blue reminds us of sour candy.
+- Blue Orca reminds us of sour candy.
 There are notes of blueberries as well.

 - Northern Lights is a popular strain that has notes of spices and is a bit earthy.

 - Lemon Haze has an overpowering citrus smell.
 Some compare it to freshly peeled lemons.